Miha5092/reinforcement-learning/CartPole/README.md

 Since the goal is to keep the pole upright for as long as possible, a reward of +1 for every step taken, including the termination step, is allotted.
 The threshold for rewards is 500 for v1 and 200 for v0.

+A penalty of 10 points is given if the pole falls over or the cart moves out of bounds before the end of the episode.

 ## Agent

+A Deep Q-Network (DQN) agent is used to solve the environment.
+The agent is based on a tensoflow implementation of a neural netowrk with a customizable size and number of hidden layers.
+The agent is implemented with a memory buffer to store the experiences of the agent and only one neural network is used to approximate the Q-values of the state-action pairs.